 I was confused (and slightly alarmed) for a minute, then once I saw how quickly and efficiently he was chopping down perennial after perennial, I was thrilled!

 All I had to do was follow behind him and pick up the debris.
 Can you say game changer?! (he might regret that, cause guess who’s my fall garden cleanup helper for the rest of eternity!!)
 Awesome!
 Double easy peasy!
 Note: you could use hand held hedge trimming shears instead if you don’t have a hedge trimmer.

 5. Focus on the critical tasks and let the rest go – Gardening is not one of those hobbies where you can control every little detail, and have it all turn out perfectly.
 (This is a lesson you probably learned after about the first 5 minutes of gardening.)

 So focus on the most important fall garden tasks, and let the rest go.
 I wish someone would have given this advice when I first started gardening (although, I probably wouldn’t have listened anyway!).

-More Fall Gardening Posts
+More Fall Gardening Tips

 - Lasagna Gardening

 Add your tips to simplify fall garden cleanup, or share your fall cleaning checklist in the comments section below!